Lebanese Commando Regiment: Tactical training

 This stage lasts for eight months, it includes all levels of combat courses, starting with special training for individual fighting, followed by training on operations within a squad, up to the level of a platoon, and ultimately to a company level and a tactical branch level.
 The goal behind this is to create harmony and good coordination among the group regardless of its size.

 A raiding course is taken annually by all the soldiers at the Special Forces School.
-In addition, soldiers stay off-base for four days, during which they perform special combat operations that include reconnaissance patrols, raids, ambushes (during day & night, against vehicles and soldiers), tracing, chasing, storming, and destroying artillery emplacements.
+In addition, soldiers stay off-base for four days, during which they perform special combat operations that include advance commando style raids, ambushes (during day & night, against vehicles and soldiers), chasing, reconnaissance, storming, tracing, and destroying artillery emplacements.

 A course on dealing with helicopters is also taken by all soldiers.
 During this course they get to know the capabilities of the helicopters, and learn how to equip it and prepare it to perform a tactical mission.
 Soldiers also train on jumping out of helicopters from low altitudes onto land and into sea, and also train on landing from helicopters using ropes.
 This course is finalized by conducting a tactical maneuver during which soldiers perform an airborne operation using helicopters on a specific area to perform a mission, given that the helicopter will return later to pick them up at a specific time from another predetermined check point.
 A unit that fails to reach the check point in time to catch up to the helicopter is left where it is and has to return to the main meeting point of all units on foot.